AI News

 67

-OpenAI acquires Astral, is it enough to catch up with Anthropic's Claude
+OpenAI acquires Astral to close gap with Anthropic's Claude

 anthropicclaudeopenai